-- Metrology for determination of relevant parameters in the marine environment (such as sea water salinity, density, pH, composition, heat capacity, sound of speed and dissolved oxygen content) where metrological traceability and accurate measurement are key challenges. - Metrology to establish and underpin traceability of key ECVs related to land processes, vegetation and the carbon cycle are in urgent demand.
+- For improved modelling of ocean currents, necessary for improved climate change models, metrology for determination of relevant parameters in the marine environment (such as sea water salinity, pH, density, speed of sound, heat capacity, dissolved oxygen content and composition including chlorophyll and other biophysical ECV indicators) where metrological traceability and accurate measurement are key challenges. - Metrology to establish and underpin traceability of key ECVs related to land processes, vegetation and the carbon cycle are in urgent demand.
 Forests are major natural sinks of carbon: however there is no reliable traceable method to establish an uncertainty estimate for the quantity of stored carbon.
-Here, many of the challenges relate to the complex nature of biological parameters and how they relate to physical measurands such as reflectance and fluorescence.

-- Climate trends in the arctic regions are significantly amplified 52,53: accurate measurements to quickly capture trends are there of unique importance at a global scale.
+Here, many of the challenges relate to the complex nature of biological parameters and how they relate to physical measurands such as reflectance and fluorescence. - Climate trends in the arctic regions are significantly amplified^{61,62}: accurate measurements to quickly capture trends are there of unique importance at a global scale.
 As climate change melts arctic permafrost, it releases large amounts of methane into the atmosphere, creating a feedback loop that triggers additional warming.
 Global warming also reduces the iced surface in the arctic and anticipates the snow melting day in land areas, changing radiative equilibrium thus amplifying the feedback.
 The extreme ranges of variability of the key-quantities measured requiring higher accuracy than for other areas need dedicated calibration procedures and specific uncertainty evaluation.
+The logistical difficulties in reaching, removing, handling instruments for the calibration campaigns require self-validating in situ measurements and calibration devices operating in arctic-based research stations. - Remote monitoring of the Earth from space is recognised as the only way to achieve the fully global Fundamental Climate Data Records (FCDR) needed by GCOS to detect trends and reliably assess attribution.
+However, most sensors are designed for operational measurements such as meteorology and environmental monitoring such as the Sentinels of the EU Copernicus program and do not have the SI traceability and uncertainty needed to meet the demanding needs of climate science.
+Although there is still much work to do at satellite, aircraft and in-situ validation levels to ensure that these operational measurements are fit for purpose, arguably the most critical challenge is to establish the standards and methods needed to facilitate the creation of a fully integrated space, and associated surface networks, SI traceable global climate observing system at the uncertainties needed to detect decadal trends in Fundamental Climate Data Records (FCDRs)63.
+Research is needed to cover FCDRs that encompass the Earth and Sun system utilising the full electromagnetic spectrum.
+It also needs to evolve and adapt traditional metrological concepts to derive and assign meaningful uncertainties to 'information and services' (e.g. needs of EU Copernicus Climate Change Service C3S).

-The logistical difficulties in reaching, removing, handling instruments for the calibration campaigns require self-validating in situ measurements and calibration devices operating in arctic-based research stations. - Improved earth observation for climate monitoring using remote sensing techniques is becoming increasingly common and important.
-Continued development for improving the accuracy and traceability of space and surface based observations of the Earth and Sun are required to meet the needs for long term and global climate data sets.
-The challenge includes the traceable linkage between space based and surface based remote sensing measurements. - Historical archives used to evaluate climate trend are mostly based on data from meteorological observations.
-Small to medium scale of network of reference stations, purposely installed for climatology are missing and required for the future work of harmonisation and homogenisation54.
-The joint work of NMIs is needed to carefully evaluate all the metrological aspects of such stations networks and collaborate with WMO (CIMO and CCI) for the transnational agreement required, towards a recognized standard at European level, comparable with other already existing networks55.
+Historical archives used to evaluate climate trend are mostly based on data from meteorological observations.
+Small to medium scale of network of reference stations, purposely installed for climatology are missing and required for the future work of harmonisation and homogenisation64.
+The joint work of NMIs is needed to carefully evaluate all the metrological aspects of such stations networks and collaborate with WMO (CIMO and CCI) for the transnational agreement required, towards a recognized standard at European level, comparable with other already existing networks65.